eradman/entr/README.md

 Examples from `man entr`
 ------------------------

-Clear the screen and rebuild a project if source files change:
+Rebuild a project if source files change, limiting output to the first 20 lines

-    $ find src/ | entr make
+    $ find src/ | entr sh -c 'make | head -n 20'

 Launch and auto-reload a node.js server:

     $ ls *.js | entr -r node app.js

-Run an SQL query:
+Clear the screen and run a query:

-    $ echo my.sql | entr psql -f /_
+    $ echo my.sql | entr -c psql -f /_

-Rebuild project if a source file is modified or added to the src/
+Rebuild project if a source file is modified or added to the src/ directory:
-directory:

     $ while sleep 1; do ls src/*.rb | entr -d rake; done